pksunkara/npm-police/README.md

 ```

 **Note:** We will not save your [github](http://github.com) password anywhere.
 A token which we acquire during
 the authentication will be used thereafter.
+And it will be saved in a file with permissions `0600`

 ```sh
 # To police your module dependencies